• Skip to primary navigation

 Birthstone Color Palette

-The birthstones (three of them!) for December are tanzanite, zircon, and turquoise.
-All three are very blue gems, with varying levels of purple or green undertones.
+All three stones are very blue gems, with varying levels of purple or green undertones.
 Tanzanite can only be found in Tanzania, near Mount Kilimanjaro.
 Zircon actually starts out as a reddish brown color, but when treated with heat turns blue.
 And turquoise has a very distinct color which ranges from a powdery blue to a more greenish robin egg blue.

-All three birthstones make for a wonderful cool tone color palette, which honestly is a little refreshing compared to the typical green-red color palettes that show up around this time of year.
+December’s birthstones make for a wonderful cool tone color palette, which honestly is a little refreshing compared to the typical green-red color palettes that show up around this time of year.

 Here’s a color palette I made that was inspired by December’s three blue birthstones: